Cast iron sinks have always been a popular choice because they are durable, easy to maintain, and most of all — pleasing to the eyes!

 It is great for scratchless cleaning, so you can scrub away the dirt, grease, and stains of your cast iron sinks without marring its beautiful protective finish.

 It also works well with stainless steel, so it is indeed safe to use for cleaning.
-We recommend this because aside from its proven benefits, this specific product comes with a value pack of two 8 ounce boxes.
+We recommend this because aside from its proven benefits, this specific product comes in a round plastic 12 ounce bottle, I especially like the snap top lid which helps when my hands aren’t cooperating.

 Whatever your needs are, whether it could be for cooking or cleaning, Lucy’s Distilled White Vinegar is the best choice.